bdrive/doc/pages/mydoc/2-100-team-manual.md

 **Add by DOMAINS**

-1. Log in with Team Admin ID and go to DOMAINS tab of https://accounts.bdrive.com/plans_products/NetDrive3/team/.
+1.Log in with Team Admin ID and go to DOMAINS tab of https://accounts.bdrive.com/plans_products/NetDrive3/team/.

-2. Admin can register up to 2 domains.
+2.Admin can register up to 2 domains.
 Domain Verification is required.

 ‐	Read ‘How to verify domain ownership’ before registering you domains.

 ‐	In the moment of verification, existing email account IDs under these domains will be automatically added in MEMBERS tab by default.

-3. Add Team members
+3.Add Team members

 ‐	Follow the steps described in Add by MEMBERS

 ‐	(Note: Unlimited plan does not have to add members)

-4. Team account information can be changed in MEMBERS / DOMAINS tab anytime as needed.
+4.Team account information can be changed in MEMBERS / DOMAINS tab anytime as needed.